About

 About the site

 This is pretty much a standard blog.
-Though I’ve begun to draft some longer, more considered pieces, for the most part it will include daily meanderings on a wide range of topics — basically, whatever occupies my mind on a particular day.
+Though someday I might draft some longer, more considered pieces, for the most part it will include daily meanderings on a wide range of topics — basically, whatever occupies my mind on a particular day.
 Some of it will likely be rather quotidian.
-I suspect the tag cloud will grow as the site develops.

-One aspect of the site that’s different from many is the collection of what I’m calling Commonplace entries.
-This picks up on a tradition of people maintaining Commonplace books.
+One aspect of the site that’s different from many is the collection of what I’m calling Commonplace entries – indicated, appropriately enough, by the “commonplace” tag.
+Here I’m picking up on a tradition of people maintaining Commonplace books.
 My version — though this might also evolve a bit — includes quoted passages from books that I’m reading that I find particularly interesting or provocative.
 I can’t promise that they’ll all make sense out of their context, but I provide citation information for anyone intrigued enough to learn more about a particular entry.
-You have probably already noticed that the commonplace entries are included in the regular stream on the main page and they’re also collected in their own stream.